eaasi/user-handbook/source/resources/faq.rst

 EAASI is a platform that allows for configuring, sharing and accessing emulated environments - but the emulation itself relies on a number of underlying open source :ref:`emulation projects <emulators>`.
 In theory, any Linux-compatible open-source emulator can be incorporated into EAASI, along with the hardware it is meant to recreate.

-However, to be incorporated into EAASI, emulators must be configured and containerized in a particular configuration to communicate with the EaaS framework.
+However, to be incorporated into EAASI, emulators must be configured and containerized in a particular configuration to communicate with the Emulation-as-a-Service framework.
 If you are interested in emulating a particular hardware system or incorporating a specific emulator not mentioned in this Handbook, please contact the EAASI team.

 |